 Did you ever make tangram structures when you were younger?
 Believe it or not, this is actually a mathematic- and geometry-based game!
 Tangrams are made up of seven shapes that form a square: 2 large triangles, 1 medium triangle, 2 small triangles, a square, and a parallelogram.
 Did you know that every piece has a specific number of small triangles in it?
 The square, parallelogram, and medium triangle all have 2 small triangles in their shape.
 The two large triangles consist of 4 small triangles.

 You can make your own tangram pieces with a piece of printer paper and some scissors!

-Make a square from a rectangle!
+Start with a square!
+If you don't have one, you can easily make a square from a rectangle!
 Fold a shorter side to meet one of the longer sides.
 Cut off the excess strip of paper.
 You now have a square!

 Make three triangles!
 Fold both triangles in half but only cut along one fold line.
 Set the cut triangles aside - these are your two large triangles.

 Take the other uncut triangle and fold the point to the middle of the long side.
 Cut along your new diagonal line.
 This is your third piece, the medium triangle.
 Set it aside!